-The Town adopted its Zoning Ordinance (Chapter 27 of the Municipal Code) in 1990, which is on file at Town Hall along with the offical Zoning Map.
+The Town adopted its Zoning Ordinance (Chapter 27 of the Municipal Code) in 1990, which is on file at Town Hall along with the official Zoning Map.
 If the strict interpretation of the Zoning Code creates a hardship, a property owner may request that the Zoning Board of Appeals grant a variance.

 You can find a copy of the entire Municipal Code, including the Zoning Ordinance, on our website as posted by the Town Clerk.
 Click here to access the Municipal Code.

 Planned Unit Development (PUD)

 How does Grand Chute enforce code violations?Grand Chute enforces many ordinances with Police Officers, Building Inspectors, and Code Enforcement Officers.
 The Code Enforcement Officer will typically enforce the nuisance, signage, home occupation, and junked vehicle sections of the Town Code using the following process:

 2. The Code Enforcement Officer investigates the complaint.

 3. If there is a violation, the Code Enforcement Officer contacts the owner of the violation, their responsibility to correct the violations, and a date to complete.
 If the Code Enforcement Officer cannot contact the owner, the Code Enforcement Officer will send the owner a written "Notice of Violation" with information regarding the violation, their responsibility to correct the violations, and a date to complete.